joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_cardinal_virtues/of_judgment/prologue.md

 (4) Whether doubts should be interpreted favorably?
 (5) Whether judgment should always be given according to the written law?
 (6) Whether judgment is perverted by being usurped?

+* Whether Judgment Is An Act Of Justice?
+* Whether It Is Lawful To Judge?
+* Whether It Is Unlawful To Form A Judgment From Suspicions?
+* Whether Doubts Should Be Interpreted For The Best?
+* Whether We Should Always Judge According To The Written Law?
+* Whether Judgment Is Rendered Perverse By Being Usurped?